 Cooking Matters at the Store

 Making healthy food choices starts at the grocery store.
-Cooking Matters at the Store is a guided grocery store tour that teaches people on tight food budgets how to read food labels, stretch their food dollars and make informed decisions about the food they buy.
+Cooking Matters at the Store is a free guided grocery store tour that teaches people on tight food budgets how to read food nutrition labels, understand bulk purchasing, and make informed decisions about the food they buy.
 These hands-on tours also help participants gain the confidence they need to take more active roles in creating better eating habits for themselves and their families.

 The Facts About Child Hunger in Arkansas

-More than 28% of families in Arkansas with children struggled to afford enough food for themselves and their families in 2012, the most recent year for which data is available.
-FRAC Food Hardship Report-children
+Arkansas ranks 9th in the nation in food hardship.
+Eighteen percent (18%) of families in Arkansas with children struggled to afford enough food for themselves and their families in 2015, the most recent year for which data is available.
+FRAC Food Hardship Report, 2016